rakeshvattikonda/asic-interview/docs/about.md

 ## 🚀 The Goal

-My goal is not just to help you **answer questions correctly** but to **equip you with the right mindset** and approach to **tackle interviews with confidence**.
+My goal is not just to help you answer questions correctly but to equip you with the right mindset and approach to tackle interviews with confidence.
 By the time you finish this website, you will:

 ✅ Have a **solid grasp of VLSI interview topics**
 ✅ Be **better prepared** to handle **interview pressure**